 Components of a Finished Basement Wall

-You’ll need to consider permits when you’re planning a finished basement, even if you’re just focusing on the walls.
-If you plan to build partition walls or install new plumbing or electrical wiring, for example, then you must contact your local housing department.
-Building permits have a significant influence on the cost to finish a basement.
-Homeowners spend between $1,000 and $2,000 for permits on average.
+When planning a finished basement, you’ll need to consider permits, even if you’re just focusing on the walls.
+You won’t need a special permit to simply waterproof your basement, but if you plan to build partition walls or install new plumbing or electrical wiring, then you must contact your local housing department.

 • Having your project shut down